DUI Attorneys in Stuart, FL

 If you submit to a blood, urine, or breath test and your blood alcohol concentration (BAC) is above the legal limit of 0.08 percent, your driver’s license may be suspended for six months.
 It is highly recommended that you voluntarily submit to these tests because a refusal may result in a driver’s license suspension for a full year.

-However, there is hope to keep your license and it is through having your Stuart DUI attorney challenge your suspended license in court.
+However, there is hope to keep your license and it is through having your Stuart DUI attorneys challenge your suspended license in court.
 If they make a successful argument at your hearing, the suspension could be overturned, and you could retain your driving privileges.

 What are the Penalties for Multiple DUI Charges in Florida?